sigasigasiga/neovim-dark-monitor/bugs.md

 * Make use of command-line arguments
 * Somehow check if a neovim client has disconnected before we get to know this when we want to tell it to change theme (ping-pong?)
 * Check `$XDG_SESSION_TYPE`.
 If it is equal to `tty`, then do not start anything (should probably be implemented on Lua side)
+* Each folder must have its own `meson.build` file with its own list of dependencies (e.g. only `monitor::application` must have the access to the `siga::dark_notify`)